OmniLayer/omni-devops/README.md

         $ vagrant up mastercore [--provider=aws]

 The Master Core daemon is now running as an Ubuntu service and will be automatically restarted upon system reboots as well as if the daemon crashes.

+1. If you have not done so already set the `BTCRPC_CONNECT` variable in `LocalVagrantConfig.rb` to the hostname or IP address of the `mastercore` VM that you just created.

 ## PostgreSQL Database Server Setup